Emmoloks/MrBones/README.md

 # 🦴 MrBones

 **MrBones** is an AI-powered, interactive skeletal system learning platform designed to make anatomy education engaging and accessible.
 Built for students, educators, and medical enthusiasts like me.
-TRY IT HERE ### https://calm-sea-086fdac0f.2.azurestaticapps.net/#/
+TRY IT HERE: https://calm-sea-086fdac0f.2.azurestaticapps.net/#/

 ---